Sustainable Roofing Options for Eco-Conscious Businesses and Homeowners

 Are Green Roofs Actually Sustainable?

-Green roofs are indeed sustainable as they offer numerous environmental benefits including reduction in heat absorption through their natural insulating properties leading to decreased energy use for cooling buildings; reduction of stormwater runoff; improvement in air quality by filtering pollutants; and providing biodiversity support through habitat creation for various species.
+Green roofs are indeed sustainable as they offer numerous environmental benefits including reduction in heat absorption through their natural insulating properties leading to decreased energy use for cooling buildings; reduction of storm water runoff; improvement in air quality by filtering pollutants; and providing biodiversity support through habitat creation for various species.

 However, their upfront costs can be higher than traditional roofing methods but may pay off over time due to increased roof longevity and reduced energy bills.